December 18, 2015

 FY2016 Budget Season Summary

-Last week marked the end of the FY2014 budget season for the eight local governments monitored by the Civic Federation.
-These governments are the City Colleges of Chicago, Chicago Public Schools (CPS), the City of Chicago, Cook County, the Chicago Transit Authority (CTA), the Forest Preserve District of Cook County, the Metropolitan Water Reclamation District of Greater Chicago (MWRD) and the Chicago Park District.
+December 3, 2015 marked the end of the budget season for the eight local governments monitored by the Civic Federation.
+These governments include: the City Colleges of Chicago, Chicago Public Schools, City of Chicago, Cook County, Chicago Transit Authority, Forest Preserve District of Cook County, Metropolitan Water Reclamation District of Greater Chicago and Chicago Park District.

 - Property tax levy:

-- Three of seven governments held their property tax levies flat or relatively flat.
+- Four of seven governments held their property tax levies relatively flat.

 - General Fund budget appropriations:

-- Seven of the eight governments increased their operating budget appropriations.
-The City Colleges of Chicago did not increase its operating budget for FY2014.
+- Five of the eight governments increased their operating budget appropriations.

 - Personnel Expenses: